jassi-singh/learning-rust/guess-game/readme.md

    - Follow the instructions to install Rust and Cargo (Rust's package manager and build tool).

 2. **Download the Game:**
-   - Clone or download the game's source code from its repository (provide the link here if available).
+   - Clone this repository on your device.
    - Navigate to the game's root directory in your terminal.

 ### Running the Game